HyperSaaS

 User message → LLM node → should_continue? → tool node → LLM node → ... → END

 The LLM decides when to call tools.
-The graph loops until the LLM produces a final response without tool calls.
+The graph loops until the LLM produces a final response without tool calls (bounded by recursion_limit=10 and a 120s invoke timeout).

 PydanticAI Handler